Adding branding (colors & fonts) to your account

 Qwilr's Brand Editor lets you add a palette of colors and fonts and get a clearer overview of your brand style.
 You'll create documents that stand out while consistently reflecting your company's brand.

-Of course, sometimes you might want to make exceptions to your brand rules.
-That's why we created Custom Styles.
-So you can modify the style of individual blocks or set styles for just one Qwilr Page.
+We know that sometimes you might also want to make exceptions to your brand rules.
+That's why we created Block Styles, so you can modify the style of individual blocks or set styles for just one Qwilr Page.

 Here are some useful tools for finding hex color codes:

 - http://paletton.com/ (good for finding complimentary color codes)